jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 :green:`GREEN`    :red:`NOT done`  :green:`GREEN`
 ================  ===============  ================

-I want to add a walk button for a person to push when they want to cross the street, the inputs for the traffic light will then be
+I want to add a walk button for a person to push when they want to cross the street.
+The inputs for the Traffic Light will then be

 * did the person push the walk button?
 * what color is the light now?